influxdata/docs-v2/content/influxdb/cloud/get-started.md

   targets are not available in {{< cloud-name "short" >}}.
 - {{< cloud-name "short" >}} instances are currently limited to a single organization.

-#### New features in InfluxDB Cloud 2.0
+#### New features in InfluxDB Cloud

-- **Free Plan (rate-limited)**: Skip downloading and installing InfluxDB 2.0 and jump into exploring InfluxDB 2.0 technology.
+- **Free Plan (rate-limited)**: Skip downloading and installing InfluxDB OSS 2.0 and jump into exploring InfluxDB Cloud technology.
   The Free Plan is designed for getting started with InfluxDB and for small hobby projects.
 - **Flux support**: [Flux](/influxdb/cloud/query-data/get-started/) is a standalone data scripting and query language that increases productivity and code reuse.
-  It is the primary language for working with data within InfluxDB 2.0.
+  It is the primary language for working with data within InfluxDB Cloud.
   Flux can be used with other data sources as well, letting you work with data where it resides.
 - **Unified API**: Everything in InfluxDB (ingest, query, storage, and visualization) is now accessible using a unified [InfluxDB v2 API](/influxdb/cloud/reference/api/) that